jocelynjeffrey/angular-tour-of-heroes/README.md

 # HelloNG

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
+It's a basic app that has many of the features you'd expect to find in a full-blown, data-driven app: acquiring and displaying a list of heroes, editing a selected hero's detail, and navigating among different views of heroic data.

+Find tutorial instructions here: `https://angular.io/tutorial`.

 ## Development server